Why should I train at Practical Martial Arts and not another school?

 Do you have Camps for kids?

-We have five to six amazing camps each summer that run from 9am-2pm.
-Students earn 2 class credits per day for their training.
+We have five to six amazing camps each summer that run from 9am-2pm, 11am-2pm for Lil Ninjas.
+Students earn 2 class credits per day for their training (1 for Lil Ninjas).
 We serve healthy snacks each day, students bring their own reduced waste lunch daily except for Friday when we serve Round Table pizza!

 We also do a Veteran’s Day Camp, Winter Camp, a Spring Break Camp, and a Ski Week Camp.
 Please call or visit the Camps page to check dates & availability.